baitu/taiwan/_posts/2022-11-19-temple-trail.md

 ![](https://baitu.github.io/taiwan/assets/img/20221119_132806.jpg)

 ![](https://baitu.github.io/taiwan/assets/img/20221119_133745.jpg)
 Another holy banyan.
-It gets offerings, hence the plate
+It gets offerings from worshippers, hence the plate

 ![](https://baitu.github.io/taiwan/assets/img/20221119_135912.jpg)
 I asked which god this temple is dedicated to; the friendly temple worker replied with a long string of names.
 I'm not sure whether she named a lot of different gods, or a lot of names for the same god.
 Either is possible in Daoism.